Breaking News Emails

 That night, a helicopter flew him to a hidden meeting place where he was briefed about his duties in a drab command center-like room.
 For dinner, he ate a "delicious steak," he said.
 The TV was tuned into the State of the Union.

 Government workers gave Nicholson a rundown of what would happen should calamity strike.

 "You kind of drill it and role-play ahead of time," he said.
 "They call you Mr. President."

-He said he was chosen as designated survivor because he was involved with the Bush administration's ongoing contingency planning, which became paramount after the events of 9/11.
+He said he was chosen as a designated survivor because he was involved with the Bush administration's ongoing contingency planning, which became paramount after the events of 9/11.

-How a Survivor is Selected
+How a survivor is selected

 The idea of singling someone out is an artifact from another perilous period in history: the Cold War.

 Records go back to at least the 1980s on designated survivors, historians say.
 To be chosen, the person must be in the president's cabinet in a position that is part of the line of succession and falls under the criteria to run for the office, including being a natural-born U.S. citizen and at least 35 years old.